Harry Lester Smith

 Harry Lester Smith was an American Bishop of the Methodist Episcopal Church and The Methodist Church.
-He was elected to this office by the 1920 M.E.
+Smith was elected to this office by the 1920 M.E.
 General Conference.

 Education and ordination

 In his youth, H. Lester Smith felt the urge to abandon his early choice of an industrial career in the oil fields of Pennsylvania and turn his steps toward educational preparation for ordained ministry.
 Harry entered Allegheny College in 1900 and served in a student pastorate.

 The Rev. Harry Lester Smith entered the Pittsburgh Annual Conference of the M.E.
 Church also in 1900 as a Member On Trial.
 He graduated from college in 1904 with a Phi Beta Kappa.
 He then entered the Drew Theological Seminary, taking the full three years' course in only two years.

 Marriage and Family

 Harry married Ida L. Martin, who was an active youth worker in one of the churches he pastored.
 One son, Edward Marshall, was born to this marriage, who died at the age of thirty-five.